10 Instagram Best Practices for Nonprofits

 Story Highlight Covers

-Third, if your nonprofit regularly shares stories on Instagram, make a strong first impression by creating custom Highlight covers.
-For example, Oceana and the Trevor Project.
+If your nonprofit regularly shares stories on Instagram, make a strong first impression by creating custom Highlight covers.
+For example, Feeding America and the Trevor Project.

 Verified Badges